The Locker Key

 Jake.
 It’s Trisha, calling for you know who, who wants the copy for this week’s Chronicles.
 Press time is coming up quickly.
 I’ll check my email every ten minutes.
 Bye bye.

-Jake sets the phone down and leans back and sighs.
-“No rest for the wicked.” he mutters to himself, and then grabs his mouse and starts to get busy.
+Jake set the phone down and leaned back sighing.
+“No rest for the wicked.” he muttered to himself, and then grabbed his mouse and started to get busy.

-The next two days are spent doing the usual stuff.
-A lot of writing, a lot of viewing.
-A meeting with his agent, etc. Jake’s biggest challenge is staying true to his mission that he would only deal in extremes.
-The shows he reviews are only really bad or really good.
-He figures that any asshole could spot mediocre or ordinary.
+The next two days were spent doing the usual stuff.
+The meeting with his agent, a lot of writing, a lot of viewing.
+Jake’s biggest challenge was staying true to his mission that he would only deal in extremes.
+The shows he reviewed were only really bad or really good.
+He figured that any asshole could spot mediocre or ordinary.

 ~ 2 ~

-On Friday morning, Jake gets downtown early and is sitting at a table by the window in the Cafe Mocha coffee shop around the corner from the studio.
-His MacBook is open on the table in front of him and he’s reviewing his monologue.
-Beside the computer sits a large paper cup of coffee and a half-eaten donut.
+On Friday morning, Jake got downtown early and was sitting at a table by the window in the Cafe Mocha coffee shop around the corner from the studio.
+His MacBook was open on the table in front of him and he was reviewing his monologue.
+Beside the computer sat a large paper cup of coffee and a half-eaten blueberry muffin.

-Jake is dressed in a pair of jeans and an untucked white shirt.
-He’s staring at the computer with a blank look on his face.
-He then makes a few changes to polish up the script and takes a deep breath.
-He puts the computer to sleep and folds it closed.
-He leans back in his chair for a moment and stretches, looking out at the street.
+Jake was dressed in a pair of jeans and an untucked white shirt.
+He was staring at the computer with a blank look on his face.
+He then made a few changes to polish up the script and took a deep breath.
+He put the computer to sleep and folded it closed.
+He leaned back in his chair for a moment and stretched, looking out at the street.

-Suddenly, out of the corner of his eye, he sees a man across the street.
-The man is walking quickly, looking behind him.
-The man crosses the street coming right toward the coffee shop.
-He looks vaguely familiar to Jake somehow.
-As Jake studies the man, he notices that he is distracted, and nearly gets plowed by a taxi that slams on its brakes and honks.
-The man quickly enters Cafe Mocha.
-He orders a coffee.
+Suddenly, out of the corner of his eye, he saw a man across the street.
+The man was walking quickly, looking behind him.
+The man crossed the street, coming right toward the coffee shop.
+He looked vaguely familiar to Jake.
+As Jake studied the man, he noticed that he was distracted, and nearly got plowed by a taxi that slammed on its brakes and honked.
+The man quickly entered Cafe Mocha.
+He ordered a coffee.

-Jake stares at him for a moment and then turns his gaze back to the street.
-Just another asshole in the city, he thinks.
-In the distance on the far side of the street, he sees two other men, both burly and serious looking, walking quickly along the street.
+Jake stared at him for a moment and then turned his gaze back to the street.
+Just another asshole in the city, he thought.
+In the distance on the far side of the street, he saw two other men, both burly and serious looking, walking slowly along the street.

-The first man Jake saw, who was waiting for his coffee, and staring out the window at the same two men.
-He looks over at Jake.
-He’s wearing a grey suit that’s kind of wrinkly and sweating profusely.
-He’s about the same age as Jake.
-The man gets his coffee, then walks over to Jake’s table.
+The first man Jake saw was waiting for his coffee, and staring out the window at the same two men.
+He looked over at Jake.
+He was wearing a grey suit that was kind of wrinkly and he was sweating profusely.
+He looked to be about the same age as Jake.
+The man got his coffee, then walked over to Jake’s table.

 “You’re Jake Morrison.”